telmaxdevs/telmaxdevs/README.md

 # Welcome 👋

-Hi there — and welcome!
+Hi there — and welcome

 *IMPORTANT*: I recommend getting github copilot, or cursor to help you understand and finish/fix anything that needs fixing, there are ALOT of redundant stuff.